 The node hardware prototype Petal v0.0 will be released October 1st 2024 and the user interface software beta AVAlink will be released October 28th 2024.
 We request you accept the proposal and provide us with feedback in a timely fashion so we can remain on target for our scheduled milestones.

-Flora Communications aims to design a low cost and user-friendly LoRaWAN-based digital radio network that can be installed and used in places without cellular coverage and without the need for expensive satellite communications modules.
-We began this project by reaching out the Kludahk Outdoors Club, the club maintains a 48km trail that runs along the San Juan ridge.
-They were thrilled at the idea of adding an emergency network along the Kludahk trail and we hope to fulfill this for them.